DanielNehemiah/ds-python/README.md

-# kb-python-notebooks
+# python-den
-A repository of python notebooks that help understand some interesting concepts in data science
+A repository of python notebooks and scripts that help one understand some interesting concepts in computer science (including data science)

+### Index
+#### Web Scraping
+1. Simple Amazon Product Details Scraping (Amazon.in Pantry).py